Step-by-Step: Using BlueStacks AppPlayer From Behind a Proxy

 Configure ProxyCap to work with BlueStacks (Extended Configuration)

 The above configuration is sufficient if your system uses a proxy server to connect to the internet.
-Besides HD-Network.exe, there are 2 other BlueStacks program files (HD-Agent.exe and HD-Frontend.exe) that require an internet access, but, unlike HD-Network.exe, they respect the system proxy settings.
+Besides HD-Player.exe, there are 2 other BlueStacks program files (HD-Agent.exe and Bluestacks.exe) that require an internet access, but, unlike HD-Player.exe, they respect the system proxy settings.
 So this extra configuration step makes sense only if your system does NOT use a proxy server.

 Select the first entry in the rule list.